 Bachelor of Arts in International Studies

-Admission to the Bachelor of Arts in International Studies program is based on a student's prior coursework and motivation to complete a bachelor's and a master's in a total of three years.
+Admission to the Bachelor of Arts in International Studies program is based on a student's prior coursework and motivation to complete a bachelor's in two years and the possibility of completing a master's with one additional year.

 Admissions Requirements Overview

 You have the opportunity to develop and integrate foreign language and intercultural communication skills within your degree program for professional purposes.